LearnOnDemandSystems/docs/tms/tms-administrators/classes/instructors/find-classes-for-particular-instructor.md

 # How do I find the classes for a particular instructor?

-> [!Alert] Please be aware that not all functionality covered in this article may be available to you.
+> Please be aware that not all functionality covered in this article may be available to you.

 You can filter the **Find Classes** page for classes that a particular instructor has been added.
 The instructor does not have to be assigned to any sessions or be the primary instructor for the class or a session.
 They just have to be in the class(es).